Zenzyde/AI_Procedural_Dungeon_Generation_2D/README.md

 An example of a dungeon map.
 ![Maze example](/images/maze_example.png)

-For both practice and performance purposes, the dungeon maps are generated offline with an editor-script and can be saved as prefabs.
+For both practice and performance purposes, the dungeon maps are generated offline with an editor-script.
 ![Offline maze generator script](/images/editor_maze_generator.png)

+Since the dungeon maps are generated offline, they can also be saved as prefabs.
 ![Maze prefab example](/images/maze_prefab.png)